 International Flight No. 277

-Launch from Cape Canaveral (KSC); landing at Cape Canaveral (KSC); ISS-ULF-5 / ELC-4.
+Launch from Cape Canaveral (KSC) and landing on Cape Canaveral (KSC), Runway 15.

-The launch of space shuttle Discovery had to be srcubbed for several times.
+The launch of space shuttle Discovery had to be scrubbed for several times.
 Target launch date was November 01, 2010.
 On November 02, 2010, while readying Discovery for launch, engineers reported an electrical issue on the backup Main Engine Controller (MEC) mounted on Engine No. 3 (SSME-3).
 On November 05, 2010 Discovery's launch attempt, a hydrogen leak was detected at the Ground Umbilical Carrier Plate (GUCP) during the fueling process.
 Additional inspection of the tank then revealed cracks in foam insulation in the flange between the intertank and liquid Oxygen tank.
-The insulation was cut away for additional inspection revealing two additional 9-inch metal cracks on either side of an underlying structural rib called "stringer S-7-2".
+The insulation was cut away for additional inspection revealing two additional 9-inch (23 centimeters) metal cracks on either side of an underlying structural rib called "stringer S-7-2".
 NASA managers then decided to cut away additional foam and observed two more cracks on a stringer known as S-6-2 adjacent to the two original cracks.
 They were found on the far left of removed foam on the flange area between the intertank and the liquid Oxygen tank.
-However these cracks appeared to had suffered less stress than the originally found.
+However, these cracks appeared to had suffered less stress than the originally found.
 Scanning of the stringers on the Liquid Oxygen/Intertank flange was completed on November 23, 2010.

 Fueling process on December 17, 2010 saw no problems.
 But for final tests, NASA directors decided a complete Rollback.
 The new launch date was set for not earlier than February 03, 2011.
 On January 06, 2011, NASA managers decided to give engineers additional time to assess external tank cracks and repair scenarios.
 The launch was delayed for not earlier than February 24, 2011.